 Services range from working with married couples, committed couples, even helping coach clients through dating challenges.
-Mark believes that good relationship usually require more effort than what often comes naturally.
+Mark believes that good relationships usually require more effort than what often comes naturally.
 Negative reactions are usually stronger than positive reactions, and that can send an unattended relationship into a downward spiral.
 Extra effort is usually needed to make sure high levels of listening, understanding, and appreciating are maintained.
 Mark often gives homework assignments to couples to encourage positive developments in that direction.

 It's supposed to be hard at times.
 Healthy children should be expected to challenge boundaries.
 Parents need to have the capacity to be the nurturing parent when they can be, but to also be the critical parent when it's called for.
 Mark often works with children and their parents to explore the sources of discord, negotiate better and more fair solutions, and implement changes that all sides are willing to accept and support.